sapienzaapps/galileo-terremoti/README.md

 [![Build Status](https://travis-ci.org/sapienzaapps/galileo-terremoti.svg?branch=master)](https://travis-ci.org/sapienzaapps/galileo-terremoti)

-# Arduino/Genuino?
+# NodeMCU?

-To use Arduino/Genuino boards you must use sketch at https://github.com/sapienzaapps/seismoclouddevice-arduino .
-This code is for Arduino Galileo / Raspberry only.
+To use NodeMCU boards you must use sketch at https://github.com/sapienzaapps/seismoclouddevice-nodemcu .
+The code here is for Intel Galileo / Raspberry only.

 # License